 After at least two projections are placed for each marker, you need to check on the markers on the Reference pane and click the Update button on the pane's toolbar in order to apply the referencing information to the camera alignment:

-After that you can use Filter Photos by Marker option for each marker (from the Reference pane context menu) in order to adjust the projections for markers or add new projections on additional images.
+After that, you can use Filter Photos by Marker option for each marker (from the Reference pane context menu) in order to adjust the projections for markers or add new projections on additional images.
 If projections have been added or adjusted do not forget to click Update button on the Reference pane toolbar again in order to apply adjusted information.

-- If the original image set has georeferencing information, such as coordinates of the camera locations or ground control points (GCPs), you can skip manual markers step, as the camera alignment will be then automatically georeferenced in the same coordinate system with the imported point cloud.
+If the original image set has georeferencing information, such as coordinates of the camera locations or ground control points (GCPs), you can skip the manual markers step, as the camera alignment will be then automatically georeferenced in the same coordinate system with the imported point cloud.